Ninjacop/cl-ruby/README.md

 - end-ruby -> Gives out a segfault when called a second time

-- load-script-or-die -> Gives out a segfault when called and the script can't be found
+- load-script-or-die/evaluate-or-die -> Gives out a segfault when called, no matter what

 ## Ruby C API